-(in thousands) Valuation Allowance

-Balance at December 31, 2022 \$(179,652)

-Utilization of net operating losses against taxable income

-Increase in net deferred taxes (41,673)

-Balance at December 31, 2023 \$(221,325)
+(in thousands) Balance at December 31, 2022 Valuation Allowance \$(179,652) Utilization of net operating losses against taxable income Increase in net deferred taxes (41,673) Balance at December 31, 2023 \$(221,325)

 For all years through December 31, 2023, the Company generated research credits but has not conducted a study to document the qualified activities.
 This study may result in an adjustment to the Company's research and development credit carryforwards.
-Since a full valuation allowance has been provided against the Company's research and development credits, any reduction in the gross deferred tax asset established for the research and development credit carryforwards would not result in any net impact to the Company's consolidated financial statements.
+Since a full valuation allowance has been provided against the Company's research and development credits, any reduction in the gross deferred tax asset established for the research and development credit carryforwards statements.